-Records and information are at the core of University business and are core assets.
+Records and information are at the core of University Business, and are core assets.

-- drive collaboration and communications
+- drive collaboration and communication

 - outline responsibilities

 - document rights and entitlements